why-does-ie-still-exist/cse15l-lab-reports/lab-report-4-week-5.md

 This section details the behavior of the `-p` or `--pattern` flag.

-This flag is useful as it lets you jump to the first instance of a a pattern match.
+This flag is useful as it lets you find text in long files and jump to the first instance of a a pattern match.
 The `-p` pattern has common syntax across many unix utilities so you can use existing patterns you've written with this option, and it's simpler than the builtin less command palette.

 **Example 1:**